shchoi/visualheart.task8/Meetings.md

     - Read Luen Paper in depth
     - Talk to other analyzer and visualizer groups and decide with them what model has not been assigned yet
   - [**M**] Measurable:
-    - Jinsoo is goind to be in charge of reading the paper and summarizing the main points with the rest of the group.
+    - Jinsoo + Sung is going to be in charge of reading the paper and summarizing the main points with the rest of the group.
     - Alisha and Jie will be in charge of keeping in touch with the other groups, primarily our analyzer/curator groups.
 He will be in charge of coordinating a meeting with the analyzers.
   - [**A**] Attainable:
     - We are breaking up the tasks into smaller parts so everyone in the group is making a contribution